Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 | `preread`       | [preread]                                                                    | Executed once for every connection.
 | `log`           | [log](https://github.com/openresty/stream-lua-nginx-module#log_by_lua_block) | Executed once for each connection after it has been closed.

-All of those functions, except `init_worker`, take one parameter which is given by {{site.ee_product_name}} upon its invocation: the configuration of your plugin.
-This parameter is a Lua table, and contains values defined by your users, according to your Plugin's schema (described in the `schema.lua` module).
-More on Plugins schemas in the [next chapter]({{page.book.next}}).
+All of those functions, except `init_worker`, take one parameter that is given by {{site.ee_product_name}} upon its invocation: the configuration of your plugin.
+This parameter is a Lua table, and contains values defined by your users, according to your plugin's schema (described in the `schema.lua` module).
+More on plugin schemas in the [next chapter]({{page.book.next}}).

 Note that UDP streams don't have real connections. {{site.ee_product_name}} considers all